What is Epic Poetry? Definition, Characteristics, and Examples

 What is Epic Poetry?

 Epic poetry is a narrative style that recounts a heroic and lofty tale.
-Aspects of epic poetry include length, formal language, and an emphasis on the deeds of historical figures characterize these poems.
-Epics frequently delve into the interplay between humanity and the divine, deity, bravery, and destiny.
+Elements of epic poetry include length, formal language, and an emphasis on the deeds of historical figures characterize these poems.

 Characteristics of Epic Poetry